bourumir-wyngs/rs-opw-kinematics/README.md

   println!("Reading:\n{}", &parameters.to_yaml());
 ```

-There is also more advanced function [rs_opw_kinematics::urdf::from_urdf](https://docs.rs/rs-opw-kinematics/1.4.0/rs_opw_kinematics/urdf/fn.from_urdf.html)
+There is also more advanced function [rs_opw_kinematics::urdf::from_urdf](https://docs.rs/rs-opw-kinematics/1.5.0/rs_opw_kinematics/urdf/fn.from_urdf.html)
 that takes URDF string rather than the file, provides error handling and much more control over how the solver
 is constructed from the extracted values.

+YAML reader supports additional 'dof' field that can be set to 6 (default) or 5 (5DOF robot, tool rotation
+not accounted for).
+The URDF reader has als been extended to support such robots, but joint names must aways be
+explicitly provided.
+Instead of specifying a name for joint 6, the name of the tool center point (TCP) must be given.
+Both YAML and URDF readers still try to obtain the parameter c4 that is now distance from J5 axis till TCP.

 **Important:** The URDF reader assumes a robot with parallel base and spherical wrist and not an arbitrary robot.
 You can easily check this in the robot documentation or simply looking into the drawing.
 If the robot appears OPW
 compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected
 values.
 In general, always test in simulator before feeding the output of any software to the physical robot.